prep and serving icon.Prep & Serving

 • 2 tsp mustard powder

-• 6 tbsp dark brown sugar (I personally add only 3 Tbsp for beef.)
+• 6 tbsp dark brown sugar (For Pork and chicken only, leave the sugar out for beef.)

 As always, feel free to play around with the ratios and ingredients until you find what works for you.
 Everybody’s tastes are different, find your own sweet spot.

-So right away, you might want to experiment with reducing the pepper content, perhaps by as much as half, if you are going to use the above rub on pork, chicken or vegetables.
+So right away, you might want to experiment with reducing the pepper content if you are going to use the above rub on pork, chicken or vegetables, perhaps by as much as half.

 How to Make Your Own Rub — In Depth, Next Level Version